A big question you may have is can I get help to buy as a Contractor?

 Well, the answer is… Yes!
 Though a little different to an employed first-time buyer, you shouldn’t rule out help to buy.

-Help to Buy schemes are set up by Government and are designed to help potential buyers struggling to save for an initial deposit for their first home or for those trying to move up the property ladder if they have little equity.
+Help to Buy schemes have been set up by the Government and are designed to help potential buyers struggling to save for an initial deposit for their first home or for those trying to move up the property ladder if they have little equity.

 Our guide explains the different schemes available.

 - What is ‘Help to buy’

 - Other options

 - Who is eligible for the schemes?

 - Fees and charges involved in the mortgage process

 What is Help to Buy?